bmeviauac01/datadriven/docs/en/lecture-notes/exam-preparation/index.md

 ### Entity Framework Core

-The following exercises relate to the `lecture-notes/ef/index.md` material and the EF seminar.
+The following exercises relate to the `Entity Framework` material and the EF seminar.

 ??? example "Exercise 1 – Query with navigation property"
     **Task:** Using EF Core, retrieve the list of orders (including the customer name) whose status is "Delivered".